The Queen's Speech is part of what is called the State Opening of Parliament.

 The ceremony, as it is like today, dates back to 1852.

-The Queen usually rides in a grand state coach from Buckingham Palace to the House of Lords in Westminster, however this year she will be arriving by car.
+The Queen usually rides in a grand state coach from Buckingham Palace to the House of Lords in Westminster - but not always - last time she came in a car.

 When the Queen enters the House of Lords, everyone there stands up.
 Everyone is wearing their smartest robes and finery.